Concussion After a Car Accident – Your Legal Rights

 Key Points:

-- Common signs of a concussion include headache, nausea, ringing in the ears, fatigue, blurred vision, confusion, memory issues, dizziness, and slurred speech.
+- Common signs of concussion include headache, nausea, ringing in the ears, fatigue, blurred vision, confusion, memory issues, dizziness, and slurred speech.

 - Symptoms that may appear later include difficulty concentrating, personality changes, sensitivity to light and noise, changes in sleep patterns, psychological changes, and changes in taste and smell.